Outpatient rehab following THA: Often the optimal choice!

 Proper nutrition can accelerate the healing process:

-Protein -rich food for muscle regeneration
+Protein-rich food for muscle regeneration

 Calcium and vitamin D intake for bone health

-Sufficient fluid intake to support the metabolism
+Adequate fluid intake to support metabolism

 5. Patience and motivation

-Realistic objective for every week
+Realistic goal setting for each week

-Exchange with other patients for mutual motivation
+Exchanging information with other patients for mutual motivation

 MAKE AN APPOINTMENT?